-The question of insurance is one that’s often over-looked until further down the line, but it’s vital that your goods are protected as they make their journey across the globe.
+The question of insurance is one that’s often overlooked until further down the line, but your goods must be protected as they make their journey across the globe.
 Knowing who is responsible for your goods if something goes wrong while they’re being shipped is essential and looking at marine policies should always be the recommendation.

 6 – Will you complete all the required paperwork?

 The paperwork that goes with importing and exporting can be complicated and confusing, so a freight forwarder that will handle some or all of this on your behalf will save you time, stress, hassle, and potential mistakes.